ourcodingclub/ourcodingclub.github.io/_tutorials/troubleshooting.md

 __Error: unexpected symbol in 'line-of-code'__ : Most likely you forgot (or had an extra!) comma, bracket or other punctuation sign somewhere.

-__Cannot open file 'your-file-path': No such file or directory__: R cannot find the file you are trying to load, often because you forgot to specify your working directory (we learned how to do it in our [first tutorial](https://ourcodingclub.github.io/2016/11/13/intro-to-r.html)), or because there is a mistake in your file path.
+__Cannot open file 'your-file-path': No such file or directory__: R cannot find the file you are trying to load, often because you forgot to specify your working directory (we learned how to do it in our [first tutorial]({{ site.baseurl }}/tutorials/intro-to-r/index.html), or because there is a mistake in your file path.
 (Hint: if you copied it from the Windows Explorer, you need to swap the backward slashes for forward slashes.)
 If you get __object 'your-file-path' not found__, then you probably forgot the quotation marks around the file path `read.csv(file = 'my-file-path/file.csv')`.

-" %}
+{% endcapture %}
+{% include callout.html content=callout %}

 ### 3. Learn how to find help